 Rowing stretching exercises to improve your performance and do away with rowing and kayaking injuries for good.

 As soon as man decided to traverse the waterways of the Earth, he began rowing.
-It is not clear when rowed vessels began to be used, but there are many references to them in ancient history.
-Many of the warring vessels from Persia, Greece, Rome, The Norse Viking ships, and trade vessels were powered by rowers.
-This set the stage for rowing as a sport.
-Many modern sports are based on practical everyday events, or military applications.
+It is not clear when rowed vessels began to be used.
+Some of the main references are as under:

 Rowing requires good endurance and upper body strength.
 Flexibility in the upper torso is essential, as well.
 Maintaining flexibility in the lower body and core is important to prevent injuries.